viscommworkshop/viscommworkshop.github.io/index.md

 **Date and Location:** October 21 or 22, 2018 in Berlin, Germany

-Visualization recently entered the mainstream, and is now a form of communication in news media, social networks and presentations.
+While visualization research is still largely focused on data analysis, most people's experience with visualization is in the form of communication and presentation.
+The New York Times and other publications regularly release interactive visuals depicting complex datasets including political topics, budgets, and sports.
+An independent community of visualization practitioners and bloggers has also sprung up, producing and deconstructing visualizations of data of broad interest.
+Free visualization tools such as D3, Data Wrapper, Tableau Public, and others are available and widely used.

 The VisComm workshop will bring together practitioners and researchers from a broad range of disciplines to address the questions raised by visualization’s new communicative role.
-To encourage participation from journalists, designers and others that do not typically attend IEEE Visualization and write academic manuscripts, we seek not only short papers but also visual case studies: one-page abstracts with video walkthroughs of communicative visualizations.
+We encourage participation from journalists, designers and others that do not typically attend [IEEE Visualization](https://ieeevis.org/) and write academic manuscripts, we seek not only short papers but also visual case studies: one-page abstracts with video walkthroughs of communicative visualizations.

 ## WORKSHOP TOPICS

-VisComm seeks contributions addressing the following types of questions:
+VisComm seeks contributions addressing the following types of questions (this list is not meant to be exhaustive):

-- How should visualization adapt to the more diverse audience for communicative visualization, which varies in demographics, visualization literacy and more?
+- How should visualization adapt to the more diverse audience for communication, which includes a wider range of demographics, visualization literacy, etc. than analysis?
-- New communicative visualization applications have emerged, including behavioral challenges in health and sustainability.
-How should visualization change to serve them?
-- What applications are still emerging, and how might they shape communicative visualization?
-- When is a communicative visualization successful, and how can new measures such as web analytics, eye tracking and galvanic skin response help us gauge that success?
+- When is a communicative visualization successful, and how do we measure that This might include web analytics, eye tracking, or even galvanic skin response, etc.
-- How can practitioners build visualizations that communicate successfully, and are there visualization techniques (perhaps “chart junk”) that are particularly effective in that role?
+- How can practitioners build visualizations that communicate successfully, and are there visualization techniques (like “chart junk”) that are particularly effective in that role?
-- Are there models, possibly derived from theories of aesthetics, memory, metaphor or persuasion, that can guide and guide effective communicative visualization?
+- Are there models that can guide and guide effective communicative visualization, possibly derived from theories of aesthetics, memory, metaphor, or persuasion?
+- What application areas are still emerging, and how might they shape communicative visualization?
 - What sorts of tools do we need to help practitioners build communicative visualizations?

 ## SUBMISSIONS